Mihir-Divyansh/Course-Setup/README.md

 1. A Keyboard (Bluetooth / Wired)
 2. A stand for your phone (Not compulsory, but if you have one, it will be easier for you)

-## Recommended devices
+### Probable Devices you may have
 1. Any android phone/tablet
 2. Any windows laptop with enough storage for a dual boot.
-3. If you are Rich AF (Have all Apple Devices)
+3. None of the Above (All Apple Devices) : We'll come to you later

 ## Setting up an android device